 This week, I’m going to describe one of my favorite activities for introducing young learners to multiplication and factors.
 It comes from Nathalie Sinclair, a professor of mathematics education at Simon Fraser University.

-In the interactive Web Sketchpad model below, press Jump Along to watch the bunny take 2 jumps of 4 along the number line.
+In the interactive Web Sketchpad model below (and here), press Jump Along to watch the bunny take 2 jumps of 4 along the number line.
 The bunny leaves behind a trail of its path, providing a visual representation of 2 x 4 = 8.

 With the bunny back at 0, it’s time to find other ways to reach 8.
 Enter new values for “Number of Jumps” and “Jump By.”
 Before pressing Jump Along, however, drag the red point that sits on the multi-colored segment.
 The color of this point controls the color of the bunny’s jumps.
 By making each set of jumps a different color, it’s easier to distinguish one from another, and the resulting rainbow-like pattern is an attractive artifact of students’ work.